Computer: Control unit

-Since the program counter is (conceptually) just another set of memory cells, it can be changed by calculations done in the ALU.
+Conceptually, as the program counter is simply another set of memory cells, it can be changed by calculations done in the ALU.
 Adding 100 to the program counter would cause the next instruction to be read from a place 100 locations further down the program.
 Instructions that modify the program counter are often known as "jumps" and allow for loops (instructions that are repeated by the computer) and often conditional instruction execution (both examples of control flow).

-The sequence of operations that the control unit goes through to process an instruction is in itself like a short computer program, and indeed, in some more complex CPU designs, there is another yet smaller computer called a microsequencer, which runs a microcode program that causes all of these events to happen.
+The sequence of operations that the control unit goes through to process an instruction is in itself akin to a short computer program, and indeed, in some more complex CPU designs, there is another yet smaller computer called a microsequencer, which runs a microcode program that causes all of these events to happen.

 Central processing unit (CPU)

 The control unit, ALU, and registers are collectively known as a central processing unit (CPU).
 Early CPUs were composed of many separate components.
 Since the 1970s, CPUs have typically been constructed on a single MOS integrated circuit chip called a microprocessor.